andrewdwallo/erpsaas/README.md

 ```

 ## Contributing
-Contributions are needed!!
+Please make suggestions if you don't want to contribute.
 I plan on making this a full fledged ERP System with more than an accounting Module.
 I plan on integrating Plaid for accounting automation in the future..
-Please fork this repo and submit pull requests!
+Please fork this repo and submit pull requests if you want to contribute!